shambhavi2703/book_recommendation/README.md

 Perform exploratory data analysis (EDA) to gain insight into the dataset, including identifying any missing or erroneous data, and visualizing the data.

 ## Step 7: Build the recommendation system
-Use machine learning algorithms to build the recommendation system.
+Build the recommendation system.
 This may involve collaborative filtering, content-based filtering, or a hybrid approach.